The Gittins index is optimal for dynamic allocation with conditionally independent filtrations: Abstract

 \section{Abstract}

-The dynamic allocation problem simulates a situation in which one is faced with a tradeoff between actions that yield an immediate reward and actions whose benefits can only be perceived in the future.
-In this paper, we discuss solutions to the non-Markovian, discrete-time problem under the assumption that the rewards processes are either independent or conditionally independent.
-In the conditionally independent setting, we prove that the maximal attainable value of the dynamic allocation problem can be represented as the maximal attainable value of a different but related dynamic allocation problem in which all rewards processes are almost surely decreasing, and that there exists a strategy which is optimal for both problems.
-We also discuss strategies of the so-called ``index type,'' and their relationship with the ``synchronization'' paradigm from operations research.
+The dynamic allocation problem, also known as the `multi-armed bandit' problem, simulates a situation in which an agent is faced with a tradeoff between actions that yield an immediate reward and actions whose benefits can only be perceived in the future.
+In this paper, we show that the non-Markovian, discrete-time problem can be solved by following a Gittins index strategy, without the assumption that the rewards processes are independent.
+Instead, we require the underlying multi-parameter filtration to satisfy a conditional independence property.
+We provide three representations of the maximal attainable value under an optimal strategy.
+Furthermore, we discuss the relationship between index-type strategies and the `synchronization' paradigm from operations research.